smartpage/rc-travel-website-plus/pipeline.md

 > Save function reference
 > - `saveDesignToDBV2()` lives in `src/contexts/DesignContext.tsx` and is exposed via the DesignContext.
 > - Always reuse this function for manual and auto-save operations.

+## Auto Open (panel precedence switch)

+- UX: Add a left-aligned toggle in the Design header named “Auto Open”.
+When ON, any selection via selector-hints should focus the Design panel and collapse others.
+- Wiring: Use `EditorOverlayContext` (panel state lives here: `activePanelId`, `togglePanel`, etc.).
+- Implementation notes:
+  - Add `autoOpen` boolean in a small UI state (either `EditorOverlayContext` or a new context, persisted in localStorage `design_auto_open`).
+  - In `EditorOverlayContext` click-selection handler, after computing `activeElement`, if `autoOpen === true`, call `setActivePanelId('inspector')` and optionally collapse others by design (single-open accordion already enforced).
+  - Keep behavior gated to design mode only.

 ## Overview